patszy/project/readme.md

 2. Local site.

-Copy project from github repository.
+Copy/Download project from github repository.
 To run this project open file index.html from copied folder in browser (recomended Chrome).

 ## Features